Lixoft University

 • #75 Focus on the depot macro : This video explains how to use the depot() macro to apply the doses defined in the data set to ODE variables in a model.

 • #81 Alternative for DDEs : Did you know that many delayed differential equations (DDEs) can be rewritten as ODEs to improve the integration time?
-This video shows you how.
+This video shows you how, for example on a lifespan model.

 • #90 Calculating the NADIR or the Cmax in the structural model : The maximum or minimum of any ODE variable can be calculated directly in the structural model.
 This video shows you how to proceed.